Pages

 What is Fibroid Fibroid is a lump or growth in the uterus that is not cancerous...

-Signs and Symptoms of Fibroid Fibroids do not present noticeable symptoms.
+What are the Signs and Symptoms of Fibroid Fibroids do not present noticeable symptoms.
 But some symptoms include...

-Treatment of Fibroid There are many treatment options that exist.
+What are the treatments for Fibroid There are many treatment options that exist.
 The best action to take after discovering fibroids is simply to be aware they are there...

 what is Fibroids

 Fibroid is also known as a uterine leiomyomata or “myoma,”.
 Fibroid is a lump or growth in the uterus that is not cancerous.
 Fibroids can be as small as a pea to as large as a basketball.
-They are usually round and pinkish in color, and they can grow anywhere inside or on the uterus.
+Fibroids are usually round and pinkish in color, and they can grow anywhere inside or on the uterus.
 While some women have only one fibroid, they typically are present in groups of two or more.

 About 30% of women older than 30 years have fibroids, and they usually appear between the ages of 35 and 45.

-signs and symptoms of fibroids
+What are the signs and symptoms of fibroids

 Fibroids do not present noticeable symptoms.
 Some women never realize that they have fibroids because they have no symptoms.
 In other women, uterine fibroids are discovered either during a routine gynecologic exam or during prenatal care.